-Modified vehicles offer independence and flexibility to people with disabilities and their families.
-With a little research you can ensure that your vehicle provides the best possible technology and continues to meet your needs for many years to come.
+Modified vehicles offer independence and flexibility to people with disability and their families.
+With a little research, you can ensure that your vehicle provides the best possible technology and continues to meet your needs for many years to come.

-Changing Technology Puts People with Disabilities in the Driver’s Seat
+Changing Technology Puts People with Disability in the Driver’s Seat

 Can You Learn To Drive?